Camp only at the site indicated on your permit for that particular night.

-Wilderness Camping Permits are required year-round for camping overnight in any area of the park’s backcountry.
-Climbing permits are required year-round for any day or overnight travel on glaciers above 10,000 feet in elevation, including Little Tahoma.
-The Climbing Permit also serves as the wilderness camping permit for overnight trips.
-Wilderness Camping Permits are free while a Climbing Permit requires the purchase of an annual Climbing Pass for each member of the party.
+Wilderness camping permits are required year-round for camping overnight in any area of the park’s backcountry.
+Climbing permits are required year-round for any day or overnight travel on glaciers or above 10,000 feet in elevation, including Little Tahoma.
+The climbing permit also serves as the wilderness camping permit for overnight trips.
+A climbing permit requires the purchase of an annual climbing pass for each member of the party.

 Trailside Camping: Most backpackers prefer to use the established designated trailside camps along the park’s trail system.
 Camping along trails is only permitted at these established camps.
 All camps have primitive toilet facilities, marked sites, food storage poles (bear poles) for hanging food and garbage, and a nearby water source.
 A trailside camp has from one to eight improved sites, each of which will accommodate a party of 1-5 people.
-Individual sites will hold at most 2 tents.
-Parties requiring space for 3 or more tents must camp in a group site.
+Individual sites will hold 3 small 2-person backpacking tents.
 Many of the trailside camps also have a group site for "group" parties of 6-12 people.
 These sites will typically hold 3-5 tents.

 Crosscountry Zone Camping: Crosscountry travel and camping is demanding, challenging, and rewarding.
 These beautiful, pristine areas can be rough and difficult to navigate (especially in poor weather).
 There are no maintained trails, campsites, or amenities, and water sources can be scarce in late season.
 Choosing to camp in a crosscountry zone requires a higher level of physical conditioning, knowledge and experience with Leave No Trace camping practices, and sound navigational skills.
 Crosscountry zone camping also offers an unparalleled opportunity for solitude and can be among the most rewarding experiences hiking has to offer.
 All crosscountry camping sites must be at least 1/4 mile away from any road or established trail.
 However, suitable terrain for camping is almost always much farther and may take an additional several hours to locate.
 Camps must also be at least 100 feet from lakes, streams, and other wetlands.
 Party size may not exceed 5 people in summer.
 Choose crosscountry camping only if you are adept with map and compass and are in excellent physical condition for enduring the additional challenge of crosscountry travel.
 Hikers doing the complete Wonderland Trail are limited to camping in designated camps only—the use of cross-country zones is not permitted.